-- All Rutgers-led study abroad programs have been suspended.
+- All Rutgers-led study abroad programs are suspended for spring and summer.

-- All Rutgers-led international spring break programs are canceled.
+- All Rutgers-led international spring break programs were canceled.

-- All students in third-party study abroad programs are strongly encouraged to return.
+- All students in third-party study abroad programs were strongly encouraged to return.

 - All Rutgers-sponsored international travel, with the exception of emergency travel, is suspended.

-- Any member of our community returning from a country designated Level 3 by the CDC is required to self-isolate for 14 days before returning to campus.
+- Any member of our community returning from an area designated Level 3 by the CDC is required to self-isolate for 14 days before returning to campus.

 Domestic Travel Guidance

-Regarding domestic business travel, we strongly suggest that all members of the Rutgers community – faculty, staff and students – reconsider any upcoming domestic travel, especially to areas where there has been a significant incidence of COVID-19.
+All Rutgers-sponsored domestic travel is not recommended until further notice.
+We strongly recommend that all members of the Rutgers community – faculty, staff and students – reconsider any upcoming domestic travel, especially to areas where there has been a significant incidence of COVID-19.